mac389/charylab/_pages/notebooks.md

 ### Notebooks

 This organization is an homage to [Cosma Shalizi's notebooks](http://bactra.org/notebooks/).
 These notebooks, like his, charting an attempt to turn data and information into wisdom.
-Please use GitHub's version control to fork and improve this.
+Please use GitHub's version control to fork and improve this. *Incredible bob*

 **Structure** Each notebook represents a general field.
 The date in parentheses represents the last time I updated that notebook.
 I try to strike a balance between flat and linked structures. _(The creation of the most useful table of contents is, itself, an exercise in ontology.)_